lexsf/azul/README.md

 - Converts instances to filesystem structure
 - Watches local files for changes
 - Generates Rojo-compatible sourcemap.json
+- Build mode scans your sync directory and sends a snapshot to Studio (create/overwrite only: no deletes)

 ### Studio Plugin (Luau)